ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 {: #scalable-webapp-kubernetes-clone_application}
 {: step}

-In this section, you will clone a GitHub repo with a simple Helm-based [NodeJS](https://nodejs.dev) starter application with a landing page and two endpoints to get started.
-You can always extend the starter application based on your requirement.
+In this section, you will clone a GitHub repo with a simple Helm-based [NodeJS](https://nodejs.dev) sample application with a landing page and two endpoints to get started.
+You can always extend the sample application based on your requirement.

 1. On a terminal, run the below command to clone the [GitHub repository](https://github.com/IBM-Cloud/kubernetes-node-app/) to your machine:
    ```sh